randyjhc/store-shelves-detector/README.md

 # Features
 - __Training__
     - __Dataset Subsampling:__ Dynamically subsample the dataset to a specified number of training, validation, and test samples, enabling flexible experimentation with different dataset sizes.
     - __Image Preprocessing:__ Automatically preprocess images to adapt to the input size requirements of the model.
-This includes resizing, cropping, and any other necessary transformations.
+This includes resizing, padding, and any other necessary transformations.
     - __Label Adjustment:__ Adjust and normalize labels to align with the resizing factors applied during image preprocessing, ensuring accurate training.
 - __Predition__
     - __Loading Custom Pre-trained Weights:__ Easily load custom weights to fine-tune the model or make predictions on new datasets, leveraging transfer learning techniques.